epeec/nanos6-openacc/README.md

 ```sh
 $ export PKG_CONFIG_PATH=$HOME/installations-mn4/elfutils-0.169/lib/pkgconfig:/apps/HWLOC/2.0.0/INTEL/lib/pkgconfig:$PKG_CONFIG_PATH
 ```

+The location of CUDA can be retrieved automatically, if it is in standard system locations (/usr/lib, /usr/include etc.), or through pkg-config, if it is not specified using the prefix in `--with-cuda=prefix` parameter.

 The location of PGI compilers can be retrieved from the PATH variable, if it is not specified through the `--with-pgi` parameter.